 Symptoms generally appear between the ages of 2 and 5 years old.
 Already at that age, the child’s motor skills are affected.
-The disorder progresses throughout adolescence and adulthood (stiffness in the legs, increasing difficulty in walking to the use of a wheelchair).
+The disorder progresses throughout the adolescence and adulthood (stiffness in the legs, increasing difficulty in walking to the use of a wheelchair).
 Ataxia affects the spinal cord and the peripheral nerves.